 The project will provide new spaces for intramurals, general university-wide fitness programs and team sport practices and workouts, as well as administrative offices, seminar and classroom areas and conference rooms.

 The transformed Francis Gym, complete with a two-story lobby as a community gathering place, will celebrate its significant historic legacy and will be an investment for the next century as an accessible, welcoming center for a wide range of fitness, wellness and athletics amenities, according to Chancellor Mark S. Wrighton.

-“Gary and Rachel Sumers already have made a significant difference in the lives of many Washington University students by providing scholarships and through their involvement in Opening Doors to the Future: The Scholarship Initiative for Washington University,” says Wrighton.
-“Now, their support of the expansion of our athletic and recreation facilities will greatly enhance health and fitness opportunities for all who work and study on our campus and will play an important role in the recruitment of future students and student-athletes.”
+“Gary Sumers already has made a significant difference in the lives of many Washington University students by providing scholarships and through his involvement in Opening Doors to the Future: The Scholarship Initiative for Washington University,” says Wrighton.
+“Now, his support of the expansion of our athletics and recreation facilities will greatly enhance health and fitness opportunities for all who work and study on our campus and will play an important role in the recruitment of future students and student-athletes.”

 Francis Gymnasium and Francis Field, both on the National Register of Historic Places, were the sites of the third Olympiad of the modern era in 1904, the first in the Western Hemisphere.
 Olympic events took place concurrently with the Louisiana Purchase Exposition, better known as the 1904 World’s Fair.

 The historic Francis Gym, built of red Missouri granite and limestone trim and one of the first 10 buildings designed by university architects Cope and Stewardson, will be renovated and transformed into the state-of-the-art Gary M. Sumers Fitness Center.
 The center will include cardiovascular equipment, training and meeting rooms and offices.